Limit on spatial quantum superpositions with massive objects due to phonons: Model

 where $f_k(t)$ was defined by Eq.\,(\ref{eq:def-fk}).

-As a simple check, consider the case that the force acting on the object's $i$th atom is gravity, $F_i = g m_i$ with a spatially homogeneous acceleration $g$.
-This is admittedly not very practical for a controlled splitting, but it is interesting to note that the force projections on the normal modes are
+As a simple check, consider the case that the force acting on the object's $i$th atom is gravity, $F_i = m_i g$ with a spatially homogeneous acceleration $g$.
+This is admittedly not very practical for a controlled splitting, but it is interesting to note that the {projected force on mode $k$ is}

-Such a force couples \emph{only} to the c.m.\ mode $k = 0$, a nice illustration of the equivalence principle.
-The term $k = 0$ in the contrast~(\ref{eq:log-contrast-mode-sum}) can be made finite by assuming that the c.m.\ coordinate is initially distributed with a certain width $\sigma_x$.
-This fixes the variances in Eq.\,(\ref{eq:th-eq-sigma-uv}) to $\sigma^2_u = \sigma_x^2 M$, where $M$ is the object's total mass, and $\sigma_v^2 = k_B T$ with its kinetic temperature $T$.
-The contrast reduction can be expressed in terms of the \emph{final differential displacements} $\Delta x_f$, $\Delta p_f$ in c.m.\ position and momentum
+where $M$ is the object's total mass.
+Such a force couples \emph{only} to the CoM\ mode $k = 0$, a nice illustration of the equivalence principle {and sometimes called the “diver's theorem” \cite{Leggett.2002}.} The CoM term in the contrast of Eq.\,(\ref{eq:log-contrast-mode-sum}) can be made finite by assuming that the CoM\ coordinate is initially distributed with a certain width $\sigma_x$.
+This fixes the variances in Eq.\,(\ref{eq:th-eq-sigma-uv}) to $\sigma^2_u = \sigma_x^2 M$, and to $\sigma_v^2 = k_B T$ with the kinetic (CoM) temperature $T$.
+The contrast reduction can be expressed in terms of the \emph{final differential displacements} $\Delta x_f$, $\Delta p_f$ in CoM\ position and momentum

-with the thermal de Broglie wavelength $\lambda_T$ of the \emph{entire} object, $\lambda_T^2 = \hbar \beta / M$.
-This formula illustrates the accuracy that is required in ``closing the loop'' in phase-space.
-We recall that $\tfrac{1}{2}\Delta x_f$ is the displacement in one arm of the interferometer from its initial position; for a wavepacket split with symmetrically opposite forces, $\Delta x_f$ measures its spatial non-perfect overlap at time $t = \Delta t$.
+with the thermal de-Broglie wavelength $\lambda_T = \hbar / (M k_B T)^{1/2}$ of the \emph{entire} object.
+We recall that $\tfrac{1}{2}\Delta x_f$ is the displacement in one arm of the interferometer from its initial position; for a wave packet split with symmetrically opposite forces, $\Delta x_f$ measures its spatial non-perfect overlap at the final time $t = \Delta t$.
+Equation~(\ref{eq:cm-log-contrast}) illustrates the accuracy that is required in ``closing the loop'' in phase space \cite{Schwinger1988}.
+(In practice, the overlap has also to be optimized with respect to the width of the wave packets and the rotation angles of the object \cite{Japha.2022}.)

+Returning to our model for phonon-related orthogonality, the final step is to estimate the contrast in Eq.\,(\ref{eq:log-contrast-mode-sum}) by taking its average over the force correlation function.
+This gives, for example,

+where the normalisation of the phonon modes [see after Eq.(\ref{eq:dynamical-matrix})] has been used.
+The first term in Eq.\,(\ref{eq:average-force-mode-k}) describes the excitation of the CoM: as mentioned above, we are assuming that this yields a perfect overlap.
+The second term with $\delta F/F$ gives the average excitation of any other phonon mode.
+Introducing the Fourier transform $\tilde{a}( \omega )$ of the acceleration $a(t)$, taken over the finite experiment time $t = 0 \ldots \Delta t$, the average contrast finally takes the form

+Here, the inequality takes into account the orthogonality due to any phonon modes not included in the model (e.g., the optical branches).

+This is the main result of the paper.
+Note that at this point, microscopic details like spatial mode patterns and polarisation drop out, and only the phonon spectrum $\{ \omega_k \}$ remains relevant.

+It should be emphasized that our prediction in Eq.\,(\ref{eq:log-contrast-2}) for the contrast is more general than the Debye model, since no further assumptions about the phonon density of states are needed.